AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 - **LAN** (Local Area Network): It spans a small area (office building, school, home...).
 A LAN can connect to the internet.
 - **WAN** (Wide Area Network): It spans a large geographical area (city, state, country...).
 Internet can be considered a big WAM.

-**Internet Service Provider (ISP)**: IT provideS internet connectivity via telephone lines or coaxial cables.
+**Internet Service Provider (ISP)**: IT provides internet connectivity via telephone lines or coaxial cables.

 **Network devices**: Specialized vehicles that manage what is being sent and received over the network.
 Other devices (computers, phones...) connect to the network via network devices.
 Hubs and switches both direct traffic on a local network.